fawadm/Coffee-Shop-Sales-in-excel/README.md

 # Coffee-Shop-Sales-in-excel
 “This is a Coffee Shop Sales Dashboard I designed to analyze key business metrics such as total sales, customer footfall, and category-wise performance.
 The goal was to provide quick insights for decision-making and to identify peak sales hours, top-performing products, and best-performing store locations.”

-“This dashboard was built using Excel/Power BI (or whichever tool you used).
+# “This dashboard was built using Excel.
 I applied pivot tables, slicers for interactivity, and dynamic charts.
 It’s fully interactive — users can filter by month or day to view trends.”

 # “At the top, I’ve summarized four KPIs:
 •	Total Sales: $698,812.33